 The next day, Ana and Tim went to visit Ohrid Town.
-Simon and I returned to Ohrid, as well.
-But the two of us went to a station, to wait for a bus to Bitola, in Pelagonia Valley.
+Although Simon and I had already been there the day before, we joined them on the shuttle bus from Lagadin.
+However, once we arrived in Ohrid Town, we separated, and the two of us went to a station.
+There, we waited for a bus to Bitola, in Pelagonia Valley.

 It was a rainy day, but we took our chances.

 The bus ride was kind of bumpy and our bus to Bitola wasn’t that new, but it didn’t really matter.
 The road was pleasant and the scenery was beautiful, though once it started raining, we couldn’t see that much out the windows.